 The University of Wisconsin-River Falls is committed to providing a residence hall environment which promotes personal as well as community development.
 We are concerned with the safety and welfare of all members of the University community and desire to support responsible choices involving the consumption of alcohol and non-alcohol beverages.
 The possession and/or consumption of alcohol beverages in moderation is a privilege for residents of legal drinking age in private living quarters.
 Resident rights to privacy, sleep, and study within their own rooms will be honored.
 Loud and/or disruptive behavior, interference with the cleanliness of the residence halls, or drinking habits which are injurious to the health or welfare of an individual or to those within the community will result in disciplinary action or referral.
 The unlawful use, manufacture, sale, distribution or possession of alcohol and controlled substances by all students is prohibited.
-Fines for underage drinking, for underage possession of alcohol, and for providing alcohol to persons under the legal drinking age are severe.
+Repercussions for underage drinking, underage possession of alcohol and providing alcohol to persons under the legal drinking may be severe.

 The legal drinking age in Wisconsin is 21.

 Alcohol Beverages in Student Rooms

 Alcohol may be possessed or consumed in student rooms by those residents and their invited guests who are 21 years of age or older.
 Residence hall students of legal drinking age, or guests of legal drinking age, who consume alcohol in residence hall rooms must abide by other rules and regulations, including federal and state laws regarding procuring, selling, or distributing alcohol to persons under the age of 21 that prevail and must also be considerate of others.
 Residents are responsible for the actions of their guests.

 The following are considered violations of the Residence Hall Alcohol :